mattpetty/mattpetty.github.io/content/posts/python_ipaddress_module/index.md

 ### IPv4Interface

 This brings us to the *IPv4Interface* class.
-Think of this almost like a combination of *IPv4Address* and *IPv4Network*; it takes both a host IP address *and* a CIDR mask (a syntax style frequently seen on network device interfaces):
+Think of this almost like a combination of *IPv4Address* and *IPv4Network*; it takes both a host IP address *and* a CIDR mask, a syntax which is frequently seen on *network device interfaces*:

 ```python
 >>> ipaddress.IPv4Interface("192.168.42.10/24")
 IPv4Interface('192.168.42.10/24')
 ```

-This could also be used to describe both a host on a network and its subnet mask with a single object.
-Consider the following example: with a consistently followed standard of using the first usable address in a subnet as the default gateway, all the typically relevant IP-related data (host address, netmask, gateway) could be deduced from a single *IPv4Interface* object:
+This could also be used to describe both a *host* on a network and its *subnet mask* with a single object.

+Consider the following example: with a standard of using the first usable address in a subnet as the default gateway, all the typically relevant IP-related data (host address, subnet mask, default gateway) could be deduced from a *single* **IPv4Interface** object:

 ```python
 my_host = ipaddress.IPv4Interface("172.16.99.42/24")